bnjihia23/Travlr-Getaways-App/README.md

-This submission contains both the original Travlr Getaways full-stack web application and the enhanced mobile application built for Milestone Two.
+This submission contains both the original Travlr Getaways full-stack web application and the enhanced mobile application.